Nathan Healy

 Key Takeaways

-• Colorado electricity rates increased 15% from 2021 to 2024, making solar panels a smart way to lock in predictable energy costs.
+• Colorado electricity rates have risen 15% since 2021 — Greeley homeowners can use solar to lock in more predictable energy costs and reduce utility dependence.

 05